Amrut Nagar: Transportation

 Initially the only bus service to Amrut Nagar from Ghatkopar station was from Route #387, the final stop of which was at Vikhroli Parksite, located at about 1 kilometer from Amrut Nagar.
 As Amrut Nagar grew, the first bus service to Amrut Nagar was Bus Route #400.
 BEST (Brihan Mumbai Electric supply and transportation) set up their quarters down the street from Sagar park.
 The bus service was improved significantly since then, with #416 replacing #400 and #410 to Andheri (Mahakali Caves).Other two bus routes are #380 which goes to Trombay and #603 which goes to Vikhroli Station, Kanjurmarg and Bhandup.
 With the existing metro line which helps commuters to travel in the western suburbs easily, Amrut Nagar is now even getting ready with the new Metro Line for which the work is in progress on the LBS road.

 The local bus depot is about a 15-minute walk in Bomkhana, Vikhroli.

+There are also auto rickshaws available for public from amrut nagar to ghatkopar station.